-The mission of the NAFEMS Food & Dinks Industry Community (FDIC) is to provide a vendor-neutral, end-user driven consortium that promotes the advancement of the technology and practices associated with all aspects related to simulation of processing operations in these Industries.
+The mission of the NAFEMS Food and Drink Industry Community (FDIC) is to provide a vendor-neutral, end-user driven consortium that promotes the advancement of the technology and practices associated with all aspects related to simulation of processing operations in these Industries.
 This includes education, communication, promotion of standards, and development of requirements that will have general benefits to the simulation and analysis community with the identification of benchmarks and major strategic issues (grand challenges).

 The scope of this group extends to Foods, Snacks and Beverages (Refreshments) sectors.
 It will focus on manufacture of the products and associated packaging and usage.